corefan/xenko-docs/manual/platforms/linux/index.md

 ## Create a Linux game

-Create a new game in GameStudio and make sure to select Linux as one of the target platform.
+Create a new game in Game Studio and make sure to select Linux as one of the target platform.

 ![New Game](media/platform_choice.png)